kcin46/CMSC498JPageRank/README.md

 In order to predict the trending subreddits, we used the scaled PageRank algorithm.
 The algorithm considers every time a subreddit is referenced in a comment from another subreddit and gives an appropriate score for each subreddit.
 To put it simply, the more references a subreddit has corresponds to a higher PageRank score.

 PageRank Initialization:
-­Each node represents a subreddit and a directed edge from Node A to Node B represents A referencing B in a comment.
-­The score for each node in the graph is initialized to a PageRank score of 1/N, where N is the number of nodes in the graph.
-­We chose a K such that after running the PageRank Update Rule K times, the graph reaches equilibrium.
-This means that no matter how many more times the Update Rule is

-applied, the PageRank score for all nodes remains the same.
-For this algorithm, K = 10,000.
+*Each node represents a subreddit and a directed edge from Node A to Node B represents.A referencing B in a comment. *The score for each node in the graph is initialized to a PageRank score of 1/N, where N is the number of nodes in the graph.  *We chose a K such that after running the PageRank Update Rule K times, the graph reaches equilibrium.
+This means that no matter how many more times the Update Rule is applied, the PageRank score for all nodes remains the same.
+For this algorithm, K =
+10,000.
-­A scaling factor S is chosen in order to account for graph properties that lead to inaccurate scores.
-For this algorithm, S = 0.8
-­After every iteration of the PageRank Update rule, the sum of every node’s PageRank should be equal to 1.
+*A scaling factor S is chosen in order to account for graph properties that lead to inaccurate scores.
+For this algorithm, S = 0.8  *After every iteration of the PageRank Update rule, the sum of every node’s PageRank should be equal to 1.

- ­The PageRank Update Rule:
+The PageRank Update Rule:
-­Each node will give its current PageRank/Number of outgoing edges to each node that is the recipient of the outgoing link.
+*Each node will give its current PageRank/Number of outgoing edges to each node that is the recipient of the outgoing link.
-­One complete iteration consists of the above rule running for every node once.
+*One complete iteration consists of the above rule running for every node once.
-­After each iteration, the PageRank score for every node will be multiplied by the scaling factor S, in this case 0.8, and the result of that will be increased by (1 ­ S)/N.
+*After each iteration, the PageRank score for every node will be multiplied by the scaling factor S, in this case 0.8, and the result of that will be increased by (1 ­ S)/N.
-­The above steps will happen K times.
+*The above steps will happen K times.

 Once the PageRank algorithm was completed, we had a list of size N corresponding to each subreddit’s PageRank score.
 In order to make our results more accurate, we used a scaling factor as mentioned above.
 This was necessary because of issues with some of the graph’s